 Notes: 1.
-Matters regarding the methods to calculate the market values of financial instruments and securities and derivative transactions
+Matters regarding the methods to calculate the fair values of financial instruments and securities and derivative transactions

-- (1) Cash and deposits; and (2) Notes and accounts receivable trade Of these, items that are settled in the short term (within a year) are recorded using book values, as their market values approximate book values.
-In addition, of notes and accounts receivable trade, those which more than a year to the payment date from the end of the fiscal year ended March 31, 2018 are stated at the present values by discounting the amount of claim for each receivable with the interest rate calculated by the payment period and credit risk. - (3) Short-term investment securities and investment securities

-The market values of stocks are determined using the quoted price at the stock exchange, and those of debt securities are determined using the quoted price at the stock exchange or the quoted price obtained from the financial institutions.
-In addition, negotiable certificates of deposit included in available-for-sale securities are recorded using book values, as they are settled in the short term (within a year) and their market values approximate book values. - (4) Notes and accounts payable trade; (5) Short-term loans payable; and (7) Current portion of bonds combining them with the relevant interest rate swap.

-Of these, items that are settled in the short term (within a year) are recorded using book values, as their market values approximate book values.
-Of the short-term loans payable, market values of the loans hedged by interest rate swap contracts meeting certain conditions are calculated applying the special treatment by
+- (1) Cash and deposits; and (2) Notes and accounts receivable trade Of these, items that are settled in the short term (within a year) are recorded using book values, as their fair values approximate book values.
+In addition, of notes and accounts receivable - trade, those which more than a year to the payment date from the end of the fiscal year ended March 31, 2019 are stated at the present values by discounting the amount of claim for each receivable with the interest rate calculated by the payment period and credit risk. - (3) Short-term investment securities and investment securities The fair values of stocks are determined using the quoted price at the stock exchange, and those of debt securities are determined using the quoted price at the stock exchange or the quoted price obtained from the financial institutions.
+In addition, negotiable certificates of deposit included in available-for-sale securities are recorded using book values, as they are settled in the short term (within a year) and their fair values approximate book values. - (4) Notes and accounts payable trade; (5) Short-term loans payable; and (7) Current portion of bonds Of these, items that are settled in the short term (within a year) are recorded using book values, as their fair values approximate book values.
+Of the short-term loans payable, fair values of the loans hedged by interest rate swap contracts meeting certain conditions are calculated applying the special treatment by combining them with the relevant interest rate swap. - (6) Long-term loans payable; and (8) Bonds payable